 Although, intuitively it is more sensible to use explicit trust for prediction, in many real-world recommender systems, it is difficult to get the social link data among the users.
 For instance, many online shops do not require users to be registered, in order to buy products.
 In addition to that, using social network data increases the risk of exposing the users’ privacy [12].
 Furthermore, number of ratings available is far greater than that of explicit trust links, which often comes in the form of binary value.
 It is possible to generate real values for the binary data however it could add noise to the data.

-In this paper, we propose a novel approach, for calculating implicit trust in recommenders, which considers both positive and negative ratings.
+In this paper, we propose a novel approach, for calculating implicit trust in recommender systems, which considers both positive and negative ratings.
 We have shown that proposed method performs reasonably better than the traditional memory-based methods as well as other implicit trust models.
 The rest of the paper is organized as follow.
 The related work section explores the background of previous works incorporating trust in RS.
 Next, we detail the problem and formalized our model.
 The experiment section, covers the details of data set and the evaluation metrics.
 In result section, we compare the performance of the proposed method with the baseline methods.
 We conclude the paper highlighting the possible future works.

 2. Related Work